Sustainable Food Systems in the Mediterranean

-This thematic, interdisciplinary semester program brings students to three dynamic European cities to study the role of agriculture and food consumption in the formation and evolution of Mediterranean culture.
+This thematic, interdisciplinary semester program brings students to three dynamic cities to study the role of agriculture and food consumption in the formation and evolution of Mediterranean culture.

 Experiential Courses

 Topics of study include migration and urbanization, global trade relations, cultural identity, and sustainability.
-Experiential courses include visits to food producers and local markets, tastings, on-site lectures and walking tours, visits to museums and government offices, and meetings with NGOs among other offerings.
+Experiential courses include visits to food producers and local markets, tastings, on-site lectures and walking tours, visits to museums and government offices, and meetings with NGOs, among other offerings.

 Other Signature Semesters